Full Length Research Article

 Preparation of Test Animals

-The test animals used in this study were mice (Mus musculus) strain ddy, male, aged 2 months, with the average body weight of mice in each treatment group is 32 grams.
-15 test animals were acclimatized in advance for 1 week.
+The test animals used in this study were male ddy strain mice (Mus musculus), aged 2 months, with the average body weight of mice in each treatment group being 32 grams.
+Fifteen test animals were acclimatized in advance for 1 week.
 Then, the test animals were grouped into three treatment groups with five individual replications per group (G0: SCSG_TG 0 mg; G1: SCSG_TG 10 mg; G2: SCSG_TG 50 mg).
-Mice are housed in animal testing cages, using conventional open-top cages and subject to a light dark cycle.
-The room temperature for mice should be 20–24°C and humidity should be kept at 45-65%.
-Extraneous noise and in particular ultrasound should be kept to a minimum.
+Mice are housed in animal testing cages, using conventional open-top cages, and subject to a light-dark cycle.
+The room temperature for mice should be 20–24°C, and the humidity should be kept at 45-65%.
+Extraneous noise, and in particular ultrasound, should be kept to a minimum.
 Food and water were supplied ad libitum.
 The test animals were weighed before and after treatment.

 Toxicity Test